Madhu081096/Data-prediction-in-metallurgy-ANN/README.md

 ## To test for a single data point

 To predict the thermal conductivity, heat capacity and density for certain composition and temperature, we need to make changes in test.py file.
 Replace the value of variable 'a' with the data that needs prediction as an array with element composition followed by temperature.
-Change the value of ch as per the value that needs to be predicted. 'k' - Thermal conductivity, 'cp' - heat capacity , 'density' - density.
+Change the value of ch as per the value that needs to be predicted ('k' - Thermal conductivity, 'cp' - heat capacity , 'density' - density).
 After modifications run the command,

 **python test.py**